スタスタAppsの英検要約予想問題は、準2級プラスの要約対策に向けた20題をまとめた無料ページです。 本番形式の語数条件を確認しながら、そのままAI採点へ進めます。

 Question 11

-Many schools require students to wear uniforms.
 Uniforms can make mornings easier because students do not need to choose clothes.
-They may also reduce bullying about fashion, so students feel more equal at school.
-Uniforms can also reduce daily arguments about clothes.
-Some schools also allow a small badge or ribbon.
+They may also reduce bullying about fashion and help students feel more equal.
+Parents may have fewer arguments with children about what to wear.

 Question 12

-Many people use public buses and trains to go to work or school.
-Public transportation can reduce traffic and air pollution because fewer cars are needed.
-It is also useful for people who cannot drive, such as students or older adults.
-It is often cheaper than owning a car.
+Many people use buses and trains to go to work or school.
+Public transportation is important in cities and towns.
+It is also useful for people who cannot drive.

 Question 13

-Some students do part-time jobs after school.
-A job can help them learn responsibility and time management.
-They can also earn money to buy study materials or save for future plans.
-Working can teach communication with adults.
-They can also learn how to use money wisely.
+Part-time jobs can teach responsibility and time management.
+Students can earn money for study materials or future plans.
+They may also learn how to communicate with adults and use money wisely.

 Question 14